 • Executing a jurat

-• Certifying a copy of a document
+• Certifying a printed document is a copy of the electronic document

 How long do remote notarizations take vs. traditional notarizations?